CosmeValera/Sympho/README.md

   ![](public/icons/readme_4.PNG)
   ![](public/icons/readme_5.PNG)

-- This is how the **private repository** looks like, each card has an edit button.
+- This is how the **private repository** looks like (each card has an edit button):
 ![](public/icons/readme_8-private.PNG)

-- This is how the **public repository** looks like, the only difference with the private repository is that each card has details button and in the private repository it is instead a edit button (you can edit your scores, but you cannot edit another person's score).
+- This is how the **public repository** looks like, the only difference with the private repository is that each card has a details button and in the private repository it is instead an edit button (you can edit your scores, but you cannot edit another person's score):
 ![](public/icons/readme_8-public.PNG)

-- This is how the **account** window looks like (before and after login in):
+- This is how the **account** window looks like (before and after the login):
 ![](public/icons/readme_9.PNG)
 ![](public/icons/readme_10.PNG)